-- Think twice before taking documents and patient information off-site - If you lose it or it's stolen, we may have to notify your patients, the government, and the media - If you must take information off-site, remember: - Only take what you really need bring it back when you are finished - Log in remotely and view information through secured channels whenever possible - Never leave information, devices, or briefcases with patient information visible in your car or unattended - Ask yourself if that information were money, would you leave it lying around?
+- Think twice before taking documents and patient information off-site - If you lose it or it's stolen, we may have to notify your patients, the government, and the media - If you must take information off-site, remember: - Only take what you really need bring it back when you are finished - Never leave information, devices, or briefcases visible in your car or unattended - Log in and view information through secured remote channels only - Do not forward confidential information to your personal email account (Gmail, Yahoo, etc.) - Teammates must use Multi-Factor Authentication (MFA) for remote access to Outlook email, OneDrive, SharePoint and other applications.
+Atrium Health MFA will call your cell number. - If you receive a call to authenticate your remote login and you are not trying to log in, DO NOT AUTHENTICATE!
+Notify the Atrium Health Service Center immediately!

-If devices or information is lost or stolen, notify the Atrium Health Service Center immediately!
+If your device or information is lost or stolen, notify the Atrium Health Service Center immediately!
 They are available 24/7 at 704-446-6161.